steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/07_Deploy_a_Canary/README.md

 - Add a nice header tile above it, with a title like : `Carts v1 vs v2`
 - Repeat the same steps for the new release of the service : `k8s-sockshop-production.carts v2 ItemsController`.

-In the emd, it should be something like this:
+In the end, it should be something like this:

 ![your_very_own_dashboard-4](../../assets/images/your-very-own-dashboard-4.png)